kaazing/gateway/doc/about/about.md

 About Domain Names
 ----------------------------------------
 Many examples in the documentation use the `.net domain` (such as `tcp://gateway.example.net:8080`) to indicate internal, nonpublic URLs, and use the `.com` domain to indicate public URLs.
 All domains and URLs are for example purposes only.
-Simply replace any instances of "example.com" in the configuration with your domain or hostname.
+Replace hostnames and domains used in the documentation with your own hostnames or domains.

 About Ports